Commission on Aging

 The Greater Ishpeming Commission on Aging is a nonprofit, 501c3 corporation which operates the Ishpeming Multi-Purpose Senior Center and is funded by the Marquette County Senior Millage, Michigan Office of Services to the Aging, Region 11 Area Agency on Aging, United Way of Marquette County, state and federal funds, and contributions from local businesses, organizations and individuals.
 In accordance with all applicable Federal & State regulations the GICOA does not discriminate in the provisions of services or employment.

-All meetings begin at 9 a.m., at the Ishpeming Senior Center, 320 South Pine Street.
+All meetings begin at 9 a.m., at the Ishpeming Senior Center, 121 Greenwood Street in Ishpeming typically on the third Monday of every month.
 Board members and the general public will be informed of any changes to date, time or place.
 Dates may be subject to change.

 Ishpeming, MI 49849